 We visited Lokal’s Cape May Bespoke Hotel one day after they officially opened.
-It’s located on Stockton Avenue across from Convention Hall and steps from the former Beach Theatre, a two-story building that underwent renovations over the winter that just completed.
+It’s located on Stockton Avenue across from Convention Hall and steps from the former Beach Theatre, in a two-story building that underwent renovations over the winter.
 Even half a block away, we couldn’t help but notice the dark exterior.
-Despite being visible, it was understated, even modest.
-The words “LOKAL” and “HOTEL” were simply displayed on hanging signs on both floors.
+Despite being highly visible, it was understated, even modest.
+The words “LOKAL” and “HOTEL” were displayed on simple signs hanging from both floors.

-Potted plants crowded onto the steps leading up to the porch.
-It spanned the front of the building, catching the breeze off the ocean.
+Potted plants crowded onto the steps leading up to the porch, which spanned the front of the building, catching the breeze off the ocean.
 The view is obstructed by the promenade, but even without being able to see the water, there’s something relaxing about being that close to it.
-And while it was tempting to sink into one of the empty rocking chairs, we approached the front door.
+And while it was tempting to sink onto one of the empty rocking chairs, we approached the front door.
 Above it, hand-painted lettering on the glass welcomed us to Lokal Hotel.

-Just inside the front door was a staircase to the second level and a long wooden shelf that offered games like Pictionary, Scrabble, and Cards Against Humanity.
+Just inside the front door was a staircase to the second level, and a long wooden shelf that offered games like Pictionary, Scrabble, and Cards Against Humanity.
 Above it soared a tall painting of leaves and succulents in various shades of green and yellow.
 Beyond the stairs were guest room doors.
 No front desk, no general seating area.
-We wandered back outside and found one of the founders, Chad, chatting with a guest.
+Feeling slightly lost, we wandered back outside and found one of the founders, Chad, chatting with a guest.

 The path into the hotel’s side yard passed by twin outdoor showers mounted to the side of the building.
 Across from them and behind a privacy barrier was a fire pit area for use in the evenings.
 Both fire pits were surrounded by ’50s style white patio chairs.
 (The fire pits will actually use clean-burning candles for now.)
 The surrounding landscape was wound with low-voltage lighting that would come on at night.
 Beyond it, a grassy area doubled as a place for outdoor games and overflow parking.